TunahanCan/can-cache/performance-tests/README.md

 | `durationSeconds` | Total runtime of the thread group (plan-specific default). | varies |
 | `resultFile` | Output `.jtl` path for aggregated metrics. | varies |

-All plans rely on a Groovy JSR223 sampler that performs a full Memcached round-trip (set, get, delete) and validates responses.
+All plans rely on a Groovy JSR223 sampler that performs a full cancached round-trip (set, get, delete) and validates responses.
 The thread groups run for fixed durations with no loop limits to make the execution time deterministic.
 Adjust thread counts, payload sizes, or timers in each plan to tune the pressure